fcrawford/covid19_icu/inst/content/inputs.md

 <br/>

-**<h4> This model is intended to represent the movements of COVID19+ patients through a hospital system.
+<h4> **Notice:** This model is intended to represent the movements of COVID19+ patients through a hospital system.
-Inputs for ED visits, capacity, capacity expansion, and length of stay should be specific to COVID19+ patients and exclude ED visits, beds, and lengths of stay for patients who do not have COVID19. </h>**
+Inputs for ED visits, capacity, capacity expansion, and length of stay should be specific to COVID19+ patients and exclude ED visits, beds, and lengths of stay for patients who do not have COVID19. </h>

 <br/>